Ian Haney López: Life and career

 After publishing Dog Whistle Politics, Haney López worked with the AFL–CIO as a co-chair of their Advisory Council on Racial and Economic Justice.
 He also co-founded what became the "Race-Class Narrative Project," with Heather McGhee and Anat Shenker-Osorio.
 With the support of SEIU and polling from Celinda Lake as well as Cornell Belcher, the research team conducted interviews, focus groups, and polling that reached thousands of people of all races across the country.
 Their results suggest that the power of dog whistling can be neutralized by political messaging that stresses racism as a weapon of intentional division and the power of joining together across racial lines to demand that government actually work for working people.

-Drawing on his experiences with the AFL–CIO and with the Race-Class Narrative Project, Haney López has written a new book, Merge Left: Fusing Race and Class, Winning Elections, and Saving America.
+Haney López drew on his experiences with the AFL–CIO and with the Race-Class Narrative Project to write his 2019 book, Merge Left: Fusing Race and Class, Winning Elections, and Saving America.